drivendataorg/meta-vsc-descriptor-runtime/README.md

 ❯ make

 Settings based on your machine:
-SUBMISSION_IMAGE=db463d9663ac   # ID of the image that will be used when running test-submission
+SUBMISSION_IMAGE=f5f61cef3987   # ID of the image that will be used when running test-submission

 Available competition images:
-meta-vsc-descriptor-runtime:gpu-local (f314bbf3beed); meta-vsc-descriptor-runtime:cpu-local (db463d9663ac);
+meta-vsc-descriptor-runtime:cpu-local (f5f61cef3987); meta-vsc-descriptor-runtime:gpu-local (f314bbf3beed);

 Available commands:

-build               Builds the container locally clean               Delete temporary Python cache and bytecode files interact-container  Start your locally built container and open a bash shell within the running container; same as submission setup except has network access pack-benchmark      Creates a submission/submission.zip file from the source code in submission_benchmark pack-quickstart     Creates a submission/submission.zip file from the source code in submission_quickstart pack-submission     Creates a submission/submission.zip file from the source code in submission_src pull                Pulls the official container from Azure Container Registry test-container      Ensures that your locally built container can import all the Python packages successfully when it runs test-submission     Runs container using code from `submission/submission.zip` and data from `data/`
+build               Builds the container locally clean               Delete temporary Python cache and bytecode files data-test-subset    Adds test set video metadata and a subset of test set query videos to `data` data-train-subset   Adds training set video metadata, ground truth, and a subset of training query videos to `data` interact-container  Start your locally built container and open a bash shell within the running container; same as submission setup except has network access pack-quickstart     Creates a submission/submission.zip file from the source code in submission_quickstart pack-submission     Creates a submission/submission.zip file from the source code in submission_src pull                Pulls the official container from Azure Container Registry test-container      Ensures that your locally built container can import all the Python packages successfully when it runs test-submission     Runs container using code from `submission/submission.zip` and data from `data/` update-submodules   Fetch or update all submodules (vsc2022 and VCSL)
 ```

 ---